 Section 46(3) of the Central Bank of Kenya Act sets the limit of the Government of Kenya's overdraft facility at 5% of the Gross Recurrent Revenue as reported in the latest Government of Kenya audited financial statements.
-The limit stands at KShs 22,926,066 based on the Government financial statements for 2007/2008, which are the latest audited financial statements at the date of approval of these financial statements.
-The limit for the previous year was KShs 16,882,643,732 based on the Government financial statements for 2006/2007.
+The limit stands at KShs 22,926,066,860.60 based on the Government financial statements for 2008/2009, which are the latest audited financial statements at the date of approval of these financial statements.
+The limit for the previous year was Kshs 21,002,541,033.05 based on the Government financial statements for 2007/2008.
+The Government overdraft attracts an interest at the CBR rate determined by the Bank which varies from time to time based on the monetary policy.